Regenerative Grower Training Program

 What does the application process entail, and how do I apply?

-After you complete and submit your interest form, you will receive an email from the program instructor to schedule an informal get-to-know-you meeting where you’ll discuss your interests, goals, and needs.
+After you complete and submit your interest form, you will receive an email from the program instructors to schedule an informal get-to-know-you meeting where you’ll discuss your interests, goals, and needs.
+Meetings may be virtual or in-person at the Horn Farm.

-Following your meeting with the instructor, you will receive an email from our program coordinator including a welcome message and a link to submit a nonrefundable $200 deposit.
+Following your meeting with the instructors, you will receive an email from our program coordinator including a welcome message and a link to submit a nonrefundable $300 deposit.
 The deposit is required in order to officially enroll.

 I’m new to the Horn Farm Center.
 Where can I learn more?